Canberra (Year 2)

 Early Morning Work

 For the first half-an–hour of the day, Year Two practise and consolidate key skills in Maths and English.
-Children will read individually to the teacher during this time.
+Children will read individually, or in small groups, to the teacher during this time.
 They will be heard at least once per fortnight.

-Additionally, interventions will take place during this time of the day.
+Additionally, interventions will take place as part of Early Morning Work.

 English